jkempf42/kube-volttron/gateway-node/README.md

 The gateway pod is configured with an additional network interface using some advanced features of the CNI.
 The [Multus multi-interface CNI driver](https://github.com/k8snetworkplumbingwg/multus-cni/blob/master/docs/configuration.md) connects up both the intra-cluster Flannel network and a second interface imported from the second interface on the gateway host into the gateway pod.
-The Multus git distro is already incorporated by reference into the gateway-node directory via the subdirectory multus-cni.
-This means the host VM or OS must have two Ethernet interfaces, one connected to the local area network and the Internet through a router and one that is absorbed into the gateway pod when it is created. [^1] A K8s yaml manifest is provided to create `NetworkAttachementDefinition` K8s CNI object called `bacnet` of type `host-device` for the second interface.
+As part of setting up your cluster, you created and configured a VirtualBox VM with two interfaces on the site local network and deployed Multus on the central node. [^1] Both interfaces are connected to the local area network, one is connected to the Internet through a router and one is absorbed into the gateway pod when it is created.
+A Kubernetes yaml manifest is provided to create a `NetworkAttachementDefinition` CNI object called `bacnet` of type `host-device` for the second interface.
 This obtains its DHCP address from the host IP subnet, allowing the Volttron BACnet Proxy Agent running in the gateway pod to conduct UDP traffic over BACnet port 47808 with devices (both simulated